matiasvallejosdev/desafio-planeta-rest-api/docs/README.md

 # Understanding database

 This database was designed to build a game.
-The objective is saved the trivia data with a set of questions and answers.
+The objective is support the data necessary to build the game.
+It is not related to users.

+The database has two purposes.
+First, it provides a list of topics and games that are necessary to build the game.
+Second, it provides all the necessary for the questions and answers.
 Each trivia was connected with a topic.
 Besides, each topic will be connected with a game that will save the images url, sprites and all metadata needed to start a new game.

-The entities detected for the diagram were:
+Having said this, you should be able to identify the following entites necessary to build the database:

 * Game
 * Piece